deoxen0n2/blog/content/post/my_top_10_non_fiction_books_of_all_time.md

 Well, many books got me into management disciplinary, but this book certainly hit the nail.
 It tells the stories related to 5 dysfunctions that could happen to any team (and usually happen to) and how to fix them.

-It may surprise you that the 5 dysfunctions is just a basic ones every one may alrady know.
+It may surprise you that the 5 dysfunctions are just basic ones every one may alrady know.
 But did you really look into them closely enough?
 Did you know how to fix them, efficiently?
 This book will help you in this.

 I would rate this book one of the greatest management books of all time.